-A modest allowance of USD 200 (200 United States Dollars) will be extended to the writers of the approved and published papers.
+A modest allowance will be extended to the best two writers of the approved and published papers.
 Authors of the published papers will also be accorded an opportunity to present their papers at the annual insolvency conference.

 Correcting inaccuracies in your published paper.